aaronpk/oauth-client-id-scheme/draft-parecki-oauth-client-id-scheme.md

 * `x509_san_dns`: When the Client Identifier Scheme is `x509_san_dns`, the Client Identifier MUST be a DNS name and match a `dNSName` Subject Alternative Name (SAN) {{RFC5280}} entry in the leaf certificate passed with the request.
 The request MUST be signed with the private key corresponding to the public key in the leaf X.509 certificate of the certificate chain added to the request in the `x5c` JOSE header {{RFC7515}} of the signed request object.
 The Authorization Server MUST validate the signature and the trust chain of the X.509 certificate.
 If the Authorization Server can establish trust in the Client Identifier authenticated through the certificate, e.g. because the Client Identifier is contained in a list of trusted Client Identifiers, it may allow the client to freely choose the `redirect_uri` value.
 If not, the FQDN of the `redirect_uri` value MUST match the Client Identifier without the prefix `x509_san_dns:`.
 Example Client Identifier: `x509_san_dns:client.example.org`.

-* `x509_san_uri`: When the Client Identifier Scheme is `x509_san_uri`, the Client Identifier MUST be a URI and match a `uniformResourceIdentifier` Subject Alternative Name (SAN) {{RFC5280}} entry in the leaf certificate passed with the request.
-The request MUST be signed with the private key corresponding to the public key in the leaf X.509 certificate of the certificate chain added to the request in the `x5c` JOSE header {{RFC7515}} of the signed request object.
-The Authorization Server MUST validate the signature and the trust chain of the X.509 certificate.
-If the Authorization Server can establish trust in the Client Identifier authenticated through the certificate, e.g., because the Client Identifier is contained in a list of trusted Client Identifiers, it may allow the client to freely choose the `redirect_uri` value.
-If not, the `redirect_uri` value MUST match the Client Identifier without the prefix `x509_san_uri:`.
-Example Client Identifier: `x509_san_uri:https://client.example.org/cb`.
+* `x509_hash`: When the Client Identifier Scheme is `x509_hash`, the Client Identifier MUST be a hash and match the hash of the leaf certificate passed with the request.
+The request MUST be signed with the private key corresponding to the public key in the leaf X.509 certificate of the certificate chain added to the request in the `x5c` JOSE header parameter [@!RFC7515] of the signed request object.
+The value of `x509_hash` is the base64url encoded value of the SHA-256 hash of the DER-encoded X.509 certificate.
+The Wallet MUST validate the signature and the trust chain of the X.509 leaf certificate.
+All verifier metadata other than the public key MUST be obtained from the `client_metadata` parameter.
+Example Client Identifier: `x509_hash:Uvo3HtuIxuhC92rShpgqcT3YXwrqRxWEviRiA0OZszk`

 * `https`: This Client Identifier Scheme MUST NOT be registered.